Program overview

 Career Options

-Graduates of the Biochemistry (BSc) program can pursue a variety of career paths in Canada, including:
+Graduates of the Biochemistry (BSc) program can pursue a wide range of career opportunities in Canada.
+Here are some potential job roles:

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.